chmouel/pipelines-as-code/docs/content/docs/install/kubernetes.md

         pathType: Prefix
 ```

-In this example `webhook.host.tld` is the hostname for your pipeline's
-controller to fill as the webhook URL in the Git provider.
+**Important:**  In this example, `webhook.host.tld` is just a placeholder!
+You'll need to replace it with the actual hostname you're using for your Pipelines as Code controller.
+This is the URL you'll punch in when setting up webhooks in your Git provider.

-## Tekton Dashboard integration
+## Tekton Dashboard Love

-If you have [Tekton Dashboard](https://github.com/tektoncd/dashboard).
-You can
-just add the key `tekton-dashboard-url` in the `pipelines-as-code` config map
-set to the full URL of the `Ingress` host to get tekton dashboard logs URL.
+If you're using the [Tekton Dashboard](https://github.com/tektoncd/dashboard) (and you totally should, it's awesome!), you can make Pipelines as Code even better!
+Just add the `tekton-dashboard-url` key to the `pipelines-as-code` config map.
+Point it to the full URL of your Ingress for the dashboard, and bam!
+You'll get direct links to Tekton Dashboard logs right from Pipelines as Code.
+Sweet, right?